yannickhofmann/ofxSherpaOnnx/README.md

 ### Build Tool Dependency

 * **CMake**
-  CMake is required to configure and build the native dependencies used by ofxRAG, specifically SentencePiece and FAISS.
+  CMake is required to configure and build sherpa-onnx as a static library, which is then used by ofxSherpaOnnx.
+CMake is a cross-platform build system and must be installed before attempting to build these libraries.
-  ONNX Runtime is integrated as a prebuilt binary and does not require compilation.

-CMake is cross-platform and must be installed before
-    attempting to build these libraries

 **Ubuntu / Debian (Linux):**